 Mathematical concepts such as logarithmic and exponential relationships are common in real-world data.
-Understanding and applying both the fundamentals as well as advanced statistical techniques allow data scientists to find meaning in data.
+Understanding and applying both the fundamentals as well as advanced statistical techniques are skills that data scientists need to find meaning in data.

 Though much of the mathematical heavy lifting is done by computers, understanding what makes this possible is essential.
 Data scientists are tasked with knowing what questions to pose, and how to make computers answer them.
 Computer science is in many ways a field of mathematics.
-Therefore, the need for data scientists to have a good foundation in math is clear.
+Therefore, the need for mathematical data scientist skills is clear.
 Understanding concepts like irrational and rational numbers help data scientists write efficient and accurate code.

 Data science requires a diverse set of skills.
 It is an interdisciplinary field that draws on aspects of science, math, computer science, business and communication.
 Data scientists may benefit from a diverse skill-set that enables them to both crunch the numbers and effectively influence decisions.